Todd-Owen-Mpeli/Mazza-Treatz-Website/README.md

-# Mazza Treatz online Store
+# Mazza Treatz online store
 This is a work-in-progress website I've built for a local corner shop in Swansea.
 It is constructed solely with HTML & SCSS - featuring a google maps API, Bootstrap 5 framework, and a custom Scroll Reveal AOS library.

 # Project Context